 The 24/7 global stock market is impossible on today’s blockchain

-The current state of blockchain technology presents significant challenges for the establishment of a 24/7 global stock market.
-The existing infrastructure is characterized by inadequate throughput and systematic issues such as front-running.
-These limitations hinder the ability to meet the demands of real-world finance, which requires rapid transaction finality and fair ordering.
+The current state of blockchain technology presents significant challenges that hinder the establishment of a 24/7 global stock market.
+Key limitations include inadequate throughput and issues related to systematic front-running, which are critical in meeting the demands of real-world finance.

 Inadequate Throughput